aliak00/bolts/README.md

 * **iz**: super non-eponymous template that provides a lot of the functionality that's in the traits module with a different sytax that allows their usage in meta functions as well.
-* **experimental**: contains experimental features *signatures: working implementation of type signatures
+* **experimental**: contains experimental features *signatures: working implementation of type signatures *refraction: generate mixin strings to replicate a function, with some changes

 Most functions here operate on any compile time entity.
 For example `isUnaryOver` works in both these situatons: